aeternity/aepp-sdk-js/docs/guides/contracts.md

     - `forceCodeCheck` (default: true)
         - Don't check source code.
     - `opt` (default: {})
-        - Object with other [transaction specific options](#transaction-specific-options) which will be provided to **every transaction** that is initiated using the contract instance.
+        - Object with other [transaction options](./transaction-options.md) which will be provided to **every transaction** that is initiated using the contract instance.
 You should be aware that:
             - For most of these additional options it doesn't make sense to define them at contract instance level.
             - You wouldn't want to provide an `amount` to each transaction or use the same `nonce` which would result in invalid transactions.
             - For options like `ttl` or `gasPrice` it does absolutely make sense to set this on contract instance level.